Ex-Hermes staff convicted for fake handbags

 An inquiry uncovered a clandestine operation in which the suspects at their homes crafted dozens of counterfeit "Birkin" bags, the most coveted -- and profitable -- item produced by Hermes.

-Named for French-British actress Jane Birkin, the bags have long waiting lists for customers ready to pay 40,000 euros ($47,000) or more for versions made with crocodile skin.
+Named for French-British actress Jane Birkin, the bags have long waiting lists for customers ready to pay 40,000 euros (dollars 47,000) or more for versions made with crocodile skin.

 Prosecutors said the gang took in about two million euros a year by selling the fakes for between 20,000 euros and 30,000 euros each.